 If you’ve never played Planescape: Torment, and you love CRPGs, then you’ll have to rectify that situation at some point.

-Note: These grabs are from the original CD-ROM version, not the remake.
+Note: These grabs are from the original CD-ROM version from 1999, not the enhanced remake.